FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Most of implementation details are not constrained by the MLRsearch specification, so that future implementations may keep shortening the search duration even more.

-One exception is the impact of short trial results on the relevant lower bound.
+One exception is the impact of short trial results on the Relevant Lower Bound.
 While motivated by human intuition, the logic is not straightforward.
 In practice, configurations with only one common trial duration value are capable of achieving good overal search time and result repeatability